 You’ll find lots of good tapas restaurants and bars in this area, which come alive as the siesta ends.

-For beach life, head for Playa del Postiguet, a popular 800 metre stretch of fine sand backed by chiringuitos serving freshly caught and grilled seafood, and cool beer.
+For beach life, head for Playa del Postiguet, a popular 800-meter stretch of fine sand backed by chiringuitos serving freshly caught and grilled seafood, and cool beer.

-The nightlife in Alicante is legendary, with beach bars, chill out terraces and fashionable clubs seemingly on every corner.
+The nightlife in Alicante is legendary, with beach bars, terraces, and fashionable clubs seemingly on every corner.